Process and Operations

 The following rules reduce the chance of trespassing, vandalism, injury of unauthorized person(s), leaks, erosion of support structures, spills and more.
 View the complete technical draft.

-Possible solutions: Site security fencing, use of steel berms with synthetic liners OR earthen berms (compacted soil) reinforced by cobbles to protect from erosion by wind and rain, ensure all steel or earthen berms have the capacity to hold 1.5 times the largest tank on site, prohibit the development of any above-ground oil and gas facilities within a floodplain and prohibit the storage of hazardous or floatable materials in a floodplain
+Solutions: Site security fencing, use of steel berms with synthetic liners OR earthen berms (compacted soil) reinforced by cobbles to protect from erosion by wind and rain, ensure all steel or earthen berms have the capacity to hold 1.5 times the largest tank on site, prohibit the development of any above-ground oil and gas facilities within a floodplain and prohibit the storage of hazardous or floatable materials in a floodplain